dk14/crypto/chats/btc-audit/README.md

 > **PROFIT SHARING**

-> *any amount gets you in! the more u send - the bigger the cut!*
+> *"""any amount gets you in! the more u send - the bigger the cut!"""*

 <img src="donations.png" width="300" height="300">